d-bl/MAE-gf/docs/lotus.md

 ## Introduction
 ![lotus][p-lotus]
-Lotus grounds are usualy used in small braids.
-Milanese braids typically need 14-18 pairs of bobbins.
+Lotus grounds are usualy used in small braids, typically 14-18 pairs of bobbins.
 The grounds consists of a number of rows with two or more cloth stitches followed with a changing number of twists in the weaver.
 Lotus starts with a cloth stitch, and ends with a cloth stitch with the neighbouring petal.
 In between the lotus-rows, zero, one ore more rows with e.g. half stitch, pin, half stitch are made.
 If the end is made with the same pairs as the start, the ground is called [_Fish_][fish-page].